Revenge Of The Sith – Blu ray film reviews.

 I felt the sound mix on Revenge Of The Sith could have been better, i felt that The Phantom Menace and Attack Of The Clones had a more dynamic mix, better use of the surround channels and deeper quality bass.

-I felt this film was a little lacklustre with it's sound mix not being up to the same standard as those two films, it's not bad, indeed in places it can be very good, it's just not as great as i had expected it to be considering the amount of onscreen action we see taking place.
+I felt this film was a little lacklustre with it's sound mix not being up to the same standard as those two films, it's not bad, indeed in places it can be very good, it's just not as great as i had expected it to be considering the amount of onscreen action that is taking place.

 The opening moments have this great bassy low end rumble and you get another deep bass moment as the ship Anakin pilots breaks in half, the moment that follows as he tries to land the ship on Coruscant was lacking in the bass department, now don't get me wrong, there is more to a good sound mix than low end bass, you just expect it to be there based on the previous films.